AashishRauniyar/dailykhata/COOLIFY_DEPLOYMENT.md

 6. **Database Security**: Use strong database passwords
 7. **Network Security**: Use Coolify's internal networking
 8. **Firewall Configuration**: Only open necessary ports
+9. **Port Management**: Use non-standard ports to avoid conflicts and reduce attack surface

 ## 🆓 Recommended Setup for No Domain